dotnet-presentations/eshop-app-workshop/labs/2-Create-Blazor-Frontend/README.md

     }
     ```

-1. Using this method, update the body of the `GetCatalogItems` method to retrieve the items from the Catalog API:
+1. Using this method, update the body of the `GetCatalogItems` method to retrieve the items from the Catalog API using the `httpClient` constructor parameter:

     ```csharp
     public async Task<CatalogResult> GetCatalogItems(int pageIndex, int pageSize, int? brand, int? type)